aosabook/500lines/dagoba/chapter.md

 }
 ```

 Now we can add query transformers to our system.
-A query transformer is a program->program function, plus a priority level.
+A query transformer is a function that accepts program and returns a program, plus a priority level.
 Higher priority transformers are placed closer to the front of the list.
-We're ensuring fun is a function, because we're going to evaluate it later. [footnote: An astute reader will also notice that we're keeping the domain of the priority parameter open, so it can be an integer, a rational, a negative number, or even things like Infinity or NaN.]
+We're ensuring fun is a function, because we're going to evaluate it later. [footnote: Note that we're keeping the domain of the priority parameter open, so it can be an integer, a rational, a negative number, or even things like Infinity or NaN.]

 We'll assume there won't be an enormous number of transformer additions, and walk the list linearly to add a new one.
 We'll leave a note in case this assumption turns out to be false -- a binary search is much more time optimal for long lists, but adds a little complexity and doesn't really speed up short lists.